-As a reliable tool for producing meaningful and interpretable models, sparse modeling via regularization has shown its strengths in handling high-dimensional data sets; see, for example, Tibshirani (1996), Fan and Li (2001), Zou and Hastie (2005), Zou (2006), Candes and Tao (2007), Liu and Wu (2007), Zou and Li (2008), Bickel, Ritov and Tsybakov (2009), Fan, Richard and Wu (2009), Lv and Fan (2009), Zhang (2010), Sun and Zhang (2012), Fan and Lv (2013), Zheng, Fan and Lv (2014), Song and Liang (2015), Kong, Zheng and Lv (2016), Weng, Feng and Qiao (2017), and Hao, Feng and Zhang (2018).
-Based on sparse regularized estimators, statistical inferences such as hypothesis testing and confidence intervals can be made when the asymptotic distributions of the pilot estimators are derived.
-See, for instance, Lockhart et al. (2014) and Lee et al. (2016) for inferences using model selection and the Lasso (Tibshirani (1996)), and Javanmard and Montanari (2014), van de Geer et al. (2014), and Zhang and Zhang (2014) for inferences with de-biasing of the penalized estimators.
-We focus on improving the scalability of the methods in a big data setting, because the de-biasing procedure increases the computational cost by an order of magnitude close to the dimensionality compared with that of the initial penalized estimation, causing computational bottlenecks in large-scale applications.
+As a solid tool to produce meaningful and interpretable models, sparse modeling via regularization has shown its strengths in handling the high-dimensional data sets.
+See, for example, Tibshirani (1996); Fan and Li (2001); Zou and Hastie (2005); Zou (2006); Candes and Tao (2007); Liu and Wu (2007); Zou and Li (2008); Bickel et al. (2009); Fan et al. (2009); Lv and Fan (2009); Zhang (2010); Sun and Zhang (2012); Fan and Lv (2013); Zheng, et al. (2014); Song and Liang (2015); Kong et al. (2016); Weng et al. (2017); Hao et al. (2018), among many others.
+Based on the sparse regularized estimators, statistical inferences such as hypothesis testing and confidence intervals can be made when asymptotic distributions of the pilot estimators are derived.
+See, for instance, Lockhart et al. (2014) and Lee et al. (2016) for inference with model selection via the Lasso (Tibshirani, 1996), and Javanmard and Montanari (2014), van de Geer et al. (2014), and Zhang and Zhang (2014) for inference through de-biasing the penalized estimators.
+We will focus on ameliorating the scalability of the latter type of inference methods in the big data settings since the de-biasing procedure increases the computational cost by an order of magnitude close to the dimensionality compared with the initial penalized estimation, which yields the computational bottleneck for large-scale applications.

-A natural and efficient way to deal with big data problems is to use data splitting, where the entire data set is split into subsamples, and then the estimators obtained from each subsample are aggregated.
-This divide and conquer idea has been widely used to solve various kinds of problems (Fan, Guo and Hao (2012); Decrouez and Hall (2014); Kleiner et al. (2014); Mackey, Talwalkar and Jordan (2015); Shang and Cheng (2015); Zhang, Duchi and Wainwright (2015); Xu, Zhang and Li (2016); Zhao, Cheng and Liu (2016); Shang and Cheng (2017); Lian and Fan (2018), with benefits such as robustness and enhanced stability in addition to the computational advantage being demonstrated.
+A natural and efficient way to deal with big data problems is through data splitting, that is, splitting the entire data set into subsamples and then aggregating the estimators obtained from each subsample.
+In fact, this divide and conquer idea has been widely used to solve various kinds of problems (Fan et al., 2012; Decrouez and Hall, 2014; Kleiner et al., 2014; Mackey et al., 2015; Shang and Cheng, 2015; Zhang et al., 2015; Xu et al., 2016; Zhao et al., 2016; Shang and Cheng, 2017; Lian and Fan, 2018), where extra benefits such as robustness and enhanced stability besides the computational advantage were demonstrated.
 For high-dimensional regression models, divide and conquer methods also play important roles in the analysis of extraordinarily large data sets.
-For instance, Chen and Xie (2014) developed a split and conquer penalized estimation approach that retains desired statistical properties and be more resistant to false model selections.
-Lee et al. (2017) devised a one-shot approach for a distributed sparse regression that averages the de-biased Lasso estimators and is shown to converge at the same rate as the Lasso.
-Battey et al. (2018) proposed divide and conquer Wald and score statistics for hypothesis testing based on the de-biasing procedures in Javanmard and Montanari (2014) and van de Geer et al. (2014), respectively.
+For instance, Chen and Xie (2014) developed a split and conquer approach for penalized estimation, which was proved to retain desired statistical properties and be more resistant to false model selections.
+A one-shot approach to distributed sparse regression that averages the de-biased Lasso estimators was devised in Lee et al. (2017) and shown to converge at the same rate as the Lasso.
+Battey et al. (2018) proposed divide and conquer Wald and score statistics for hypothesis testing based on the debiasing procedures in Javanmard and Montanari (2014) and van de Geer et al. (2014), respectively.